pyodide/pyodide/docs/pypi.md

 micropip.install('snowballstemmer').then(do_work)
 ```

-File integrity validation is implementing by checking the hash of the downloaded
+Micropip implements file integrity validation by checking the hash of the
-wheel against pre-recorded hash digests from the PyPi JSON API.
+downloaded wheel against pre-recorded hash digests from the PyPi JSON API.

 ## Installing wheels from arbitrary URLs